cs248-spring-2018/Cardinal3D/README.md

 # CS248 - Cardinal3D

 Welcome to Cardinal3D!
-This 3D graphics software implements interactive mesh editing, realistic path tracing, and dynamic animation.
+This 3D graphics software implements interactive triangle mesh editing.
 Implementing the functionality of the program constitutes the majority of the coursework for CS248 Interactive Computer Graphics at Stanford University.